NP-compete/Alternate-Authentication/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+1. Docker
+2, Docker-compose
+3. NodeJS
 ```
 npm install
 ```